Lucantrop/BuildYourOwnLisp/README.md

-Building a lisp derivative through C.
+Building a Lisp derivative through C following a book by Daniel Holden: http://buildyourownlisp.com/
-Learning 2 languages at once seemed like a nice idea :D